ABOUT THE GLOBAL EQUITY INSIGHTS STUDY

 The Global Equity Insights Study (GEIS) is a leading global assessment of current employee compensation market practice and trends across the world.

-GEIS is an annual survey first conducted by GEO in 2013.
+GEIS is an annual survey first conducted by hkp/// group on behalf of GEO.
 It benefits from regular participation from some of the most prominent companies from around the world, large and small, providing participants with the latest market intelligence.

 Only survey participants may access the full GEIS report, which provides comprehensive and detailed insights at a global, regional and local level.

 Senior-level compensation professions have contributed to the 2023 survey that features questions on the design of long-term incentive plans and share purchase plans, as well as the following focus topics: